Manifestation of the topological index formula in quantum waves and geophysical waves: A general model on and index formula

 These kind of phenomena may occur with vector bundles $F\rightarrow S^{2n}$ that are in the ``\textbf{non stable range}'', where the homotopy groups are very complicated, see the appendix \ref{subsec:Vector-bundles-in}.

-For a different example of the role of topology in spectral phenomena, in paper \cite{fred-boris02} there is a model in molecular physics, for which the energy bands are topological coupled and associate to a rank $2$ vector bundle that can not be splitted into two rank 1 vector bundles.
+For a different example of the role of topology in spectral phenomena, in the paper \cite{fred-boris02} there is a simple model used molecular physics, for which the energy bands are topological coupled and associated to a rank $2$ vector bundle that can not be splitted into two rank 1 vector bundles.
+This involves Chern numbers $C_{1},C_{2}$ and shows the manifestation of algebraic topology in quantum mechanics of molecules or more generally quantum interacting systems.